tumblingprogrammer/blog_entries/scratch-pad.md

 ![shot]

 Once your terminal session is open, make sure to activate the `djangoboilerplate` virtual environment.
-Once that's done, let's execute `pip install -r production.txt`.
+Once that's done, let's execute `pip install -r production.txt` to install the packages required by the application.
 The process should run smoothly and should take a little while.
 Once it's done, if we run `pip freeze` we should get the following listing:

     appdirs==1.4.3
     Django==1.11.1